Call: 0114 234 5197

 These meetings are an opportunity for members to share their practice and research with others in a friendly and supportive environment.
 The meetings take the form of a Practice and Research Showcase giving presenters an opportunity to share their work using 3 slides in 5 minutes, followed by an extended Q&A session.

-The report from this year’s event is available to download below.
+The report from last year’s event is available to download below.

 2025 event programme: